 You've waited all year to brighten and scent your home with holiday plants and bushes.
-Enjoy your Christmas greens even more once you know the surprising Christmas traditions and lore that surrounds each plant.
+However, you may enjoy your Christmas greens even more once you know the surprising Christmas traditions and lore that surrounds each plant.
 From ancient to modern times, every Christmas plant has a story that makes them even more special to have in your home during the holidays.

 01 of 07